fvdsn/nope/README.md

 Note that function application has the highest precedence so `print 1 + 1` prints `1` since the addition is performed afterwards.
 This is not always what you want.
 One way is to use parenthesis `print(1 + 1)`, `print (1 + 1)`.
 Note that the space between the function name and the first parenthesis is meaningful.
-Without space, the full list of arguments is expected, while with the space, it's just parenthesis around a single argument; `max(1,2)` / `max (1) (2)`
+Without a space, the full list of arguments is expected, while with the space, it's just parenthesis around a single argument; `max(1,2)` / `max (1) (2)`